 3. Write Your Goals On Paper

 If it’s difficult for you to visualize what success would look like for you, consider ways you could write your goals on paper.
 It’s often easier to communicate goals into words where you have quick access for on-the-go inspiration.

 Pen and paper visuals can help us envision images of the bigger picture.
-Those cues help to better store and retrieve information because our brain is more of an image processor than word processor.
+Those cues help to better store and retrieve information because our brain is more of an image processor than a word processor.

 According to science, two things happen when we write things on paper.
 First, we store information that pertains to our goal in a place that is easy to access and review at any time.

 Second, writing on paper improves the way our brain encodes the information.
 Encoding is the process by which the things we see and think travel to our brain’s hippocampus where it’s analyzed.
 The brain decides what gets stored in long-term memory and what is discarded.
 When we write our goals on paper, there is a much greater chance the details of our goals are remembered.

 How To Make It Work For You: We’ve become so reliant upon our computers that we upload everything via our keyboard to Evernote.
 Look at a journal, or even a piece of paper, as a productivity tool.
 Write down your goal and prioritize the next steps.
 When you prioritize, it forces the brain to interact with information rather than simply react to it.
 It also forces different parts of the brain (emotional and cerebral) to interact with each other.